minprog/pyprog/opdrachten/week5/indexer/index.md

 If you don't know how to get started with the Terminal, please ask us in class or send and e-mail to the course's e-mail address.

 You should not need to know how the `sys.argv` works in the code above to be able to implement the program.
 All you need to know is that the function `create_index` receives the name of a file that you need to open and read to fill an index.

-## File versus filename

-In this program the function `create_index` receives a **filename** as a parameter.
-This is not the same as having a **file** as a parameter.
-In the book, passing an already-opened file as a parameter is done using the `TextIO` type.
-However, a filename is nothing more than a simple string, so do not confuse these two!

 ## Testing your program